 Hello 👋!

-I'm a PhD student in Robotics at Carnegie Mellon University.
-I'm advised by Jean Oh, head of the Bot Intelligence Group (BIG).
+I'm a PhD candidate in Robotics at Carnegie Mellon University advised by Jean Oh and Jonathan Francis.

 Check out my work below!